-In connection with the Private Placement to GMS Tenshi, we entered into a Purchase and Exchange Agreement, dated September 7, 2017 with Sabby Healthcare Master Fund, Ltd., and Sabby Volatility Warrant Master Fund, Ltd., together Sabby, pursuant to which Sabby agreed to forgive \$1.5 million in aggregate outstanding principal, plus accrued interest, in senior secured promissory notes acquired in April 2017, in exchange for 1,500,000 shares of our newly-created Series B Non-Voting Convertible Preferred Stock, par value \$0.01 per share, or the Series B Preferred.
+In connection with the Private Placement to GMS Tenshi, we entered into a Purchase and Exchange Agreement, dated September 7, 2017 with Sabby Healthcare Master Fund, Ltd., or SVWMF, together Sabby, pursuant to which Sabby agreed to forgive \$1.5 million in aggregate outstanding principal, plus accrued interest, in senior secured promissory notes acquired in April 2017, in exchange for 1,500,000 shares of our newly-created Series B Non-Voting Convertible Preferred Stock, par value \$0.01 per share, or the Series B Preferred.
 The shares of Series B Preferred are initially convertible into 2,112,676 shares of our common stock, at a at a rate of \$0.71 per share.